This post may include affiliate links.

 You can’t forgive without loving.
 And I don’t mean sentimentality.
 I don’t mean mush.
 I mean having enough courage to stand up and say, ‘I forgive.
 I’m finished with it.’ – Maya Angelou

-I love this quote because I feel it ties in with all that forgiving has to teach us.
-Forgiveness can be hard too when we realize that we still love the person.
-Whether it’s a family member or another type of relationship.
+I love this quote because it ties in with all that forgiving has to teach us.
+Forgiveness can be challenging too, when we realize that we still love the person, whether it’s a family member or another type of relationship.

-Forgiveness cannot happen without first loving our selves enough to go through this process and let go, but it also can’t happen with acknowledging our love for the other person.
-After all, if we didn’t love them, we wouldn’t be so hurt by it would we?
+Forgiveness cannot happen without first loving ourselves enough to go through this process and let go, but it also can’t happen without acknowledging our love for the other person.
+After all, if we didn’t love them, we wouldn’t be so hurt by it, would we?

 When we forgive, we end this cycle of resistance to the love of ourselves and the other person.
 Importantly I’ve also learned you can forgive someone and love them from a distance – without even speaking to them!
-My relationship with my dad is complicated and whilst he’s not in my life I often say to people I love him from a distance.
+For example, my relationship with my dad is complicated, and whilst he’s not in my life, I often tell people I love him from a distance.

-Saying this, acknowledging it, helped me to finally move forward and let go of all the heaviness I was carrying about it.
-Forgiveness allows the cycle of anger, sadness or hurts to end both with ourselves and the other person.
+Saying this and acknowledging it helped me finally move forward and let go of all the heaviness I was carrying about it.
+Forgiveness allows the cycle of anger, sadness or hurts to end with ourselves and the other person.

 Do You Want To Pass On Your Wisdom Or Your Woe?

-Finally, on thinking about how to forgive someone who isn’t sorry it’s also important to remember the people around us.
-When we hold grudges, hurt or anger we can become toxic for ourselves and the people around us.
+Finally, in thinking about how to forgive someone who isn’t sorry, it’s also important to remember the people around us.
+When we hold grudges, hurt or anger, we can become toxic to ourselves and the people around us.

 We all know what it’s like to be around someone who is constantly angry or who holds endless grudges.
 The question is, do we want to be that type of person?

-When we forgive, we’re making the choice to pass on our wisdom instead of our anger, sadness, frustration or disappointment.
+When we forgive, we’re choosing to pass on our wisdom instead of our anger, sadness, frustration or disappointment.
 This has helped me to move forward every time.